Qtly is not for everyone. The event (formerly known as CONVENE) is squarely aimed at shared space owners and managers.

 Its objective is for the shared space community in the five boroughs to meet, share their tales, and learn from each other's experiences.
 The agenda is completely determined by the attendees - and it'll be coming to NYC on Tuesday, 6 June.

-We caught up with its organisers to find out more about Qtly and what its New York leg will offer to the city's shared space community.
+We caught up with its organizers to find out more about Qtly and what its New York leg will offer to the city's shared space community.

 How would you describe the Qtly events?